D-Gopilingam/Mobile-Shop/README.md

 # Mopile-Shop
-- Mopile Shop is a E-Commerce .NET Core Console Application Using C#
+- Mobile Shop is a E-Commerce .NET Core Console Application Using C#
 - It provides a simple shopping experience through the command line interface.

 ## Features